QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

 \subsubsection{VQA Result}

-Table \ref{tab:vqa_main_results} presents the performance comparison between QKVQA and baseline models on the E-VQA test set and the InfoSeek validation set.
-Models are evaluated under three configurations: (1) Base models without any filter augmentation or fine-tuning, including LLaMA-3-8B~\cite{dubey2024llama}, LLaMA-3.1-8B~\cite{dubey2024llama}, GPT-4~\cite{achiam2023gpt}, Qwen2.5-VL-7B~\cite{bai2025qwen2}, and GPT-4V~\cite{achiam2023gpt}; (2) Filter-only fine-tuning, where EchoSight and OMGM are compared; (3) Generator \& Filter joint fine-tuning, which includes VLM-PRF~\cite{hong2025knowledge}, mKG-RAG~\cite{yuan2025mkg}, ReflectiVA~\cite{cocchi2025augmenting}, and OMGM~\cite{yang2025omgm} as comparison methods.
-To ensure a fair comparison in the joint fine-tuning setting, both our method and OMGM\textsuperscript{$\ddagger$} adopt the publicly released fine-tuned generator from ReflectiVA.
-Among the selected baselines, VLM-PRF, mKG-RAG, and ReflectiVA are filtering methods based on Multimodal Large Language Models (MLLMs), while EchoSight and OMGM are typical non-MLLM filtering methods.
+Table \ref{tab:vqa_main_results} presents the performance comparison between QKVQA and baseline models on the E-VQA and InfoSeek datasets.
+Models are evaluated under three configurations: (1) Base models without any filter augmentation or fine-tuning, including LLaMA-3-8B~\cite{dubey2024llama}, LLaMA-3.1-8B~\cite{dubey2024llama}, GPT-4~\cite{achiam2023gpt}, Qwen2.5-VL-7B~\cite{bai2025qwen2}, and GPT-4V~\cite{achiam2023gpt}; (2) Without generator fine-tuning, where EchoSight~\cite{yan2024echosight} and OMGM~\cite{yang2025omgm} are compared; (3) With generator fine-tuning, which includes VLM-PRF~\cite{hong2025knowledge}, mKG-RAG~\cite{yuan2025mkg}, ReflectiVA~\cite{cocchi2025augmenting}, and OMGM as comparison methods.
+To ensure a fair comparison in the generator fine-tuning setting, both our method and OMGM adopt the publicly released fine-tuned generator from ReflectiVA.
+Among the selected baselines, VLM-PRF, mKG-RAG, and ReflectiVA are filtering methods based on Multimodal Large Language Models (MLLMs), for which we select their reported results using the same LLM as the generator.
+In contrast, EchoSight and OMGM are typical non-MLLM filtering methods.
 Experimental results indicate that typical methods do not fall significantly behind MLLM-based approaches in terms of VQA accuracy, which can be attributed to their focus on a more limited information scope, thereby demonstrating better noise control.

-QKVQA achieves the best performance across all settings and metrics.
-In the filter-only fine-tuning mode using LLaMA-3-8B, QKVQA reaches 53.7\% on E-VQA and 34.5\% on InfoSeek-Overall, surpassing the previous best model OMGM\textsuperscript{$\dagger$} by 4.0\% and 1.4\%, respectively.